Skip to main content

 Turn to adorably animated videos from the web series Shaboom! to teach little ones about Jewish values in a kid-friendly age-appropriate way – using magic, comedy, and silly songs!
 Each video comes with discussion guides to help you extend the lesson.

-For example, teach kids about shalom bayit, or peace in the home (especially after a few days spent inside together!) or about hakarat hatov, being grateful for what they have, even (and perhaps especially) when things feel difficult.
+For example, teach kids about shalom bayit, or peace in the home or about hakarat hatov, being grateful for what they have.

-Connect with loved ones by scheduling a FaceTime call or a Google Hangout.
-Grandparents can even favorite books to their grandchildren from afar (especially those PJ Library books they might have received) if both they and your child have the same book on hand.
+Connect with distant loved ones by scheduling a FaceTime call or a Google Hangout.
+Grandparents can even read favorite books to their grandchildren.

 Make a card or an art project and drop it in the mail.
 Use sidewalk chalk to create a beautiful message for your neighbors or friends.
-Do something new together – and maybe say a special prayer of gratitude.
+Do something new together, maybe while saying a special prayer of gratitude.

-For example, Tu BiShvat has passed, but you can still make recycled paper, and it doesn’t have to be Rosh HaShanah to have fun with apple printing.
-Engage your children in building a Jewish scene with Lego.
-This pressed flower platter for Shavuot is pretty all year long, and these decorative paper lanterns can hang in your kids’ bedrooms instead of in your sukkahsukkahסֻכָּה"Booth" or "hut;" temporary structure associated with the agricultural festival of Sukkot; plural: sukkot. .
+For example, you can still make recycled paper and have fun with apple printing, even if it isn't Tu BiShvat or Rosh HaShanah You can even build a Lego Jewish scene as a family.
+This pressed flower platter is pretty all year long, and decorative paper lanterns can hang in your kids’ bedrooms instead of a sukkahsukkahסֻכָּה"Booth" or "hut;" temporary structure associated with the agricultural festival of Sukkot; plural: sukkot. .

 For more suggestions for staying busy and having fun, check out these resources from our friends at PJ Library